 Look at those dimples: BoA is beautiful!

 Episode two resolves a lot of the romantic entanglements from episode one, and teaches all the characters some hard truths about themselves and life that they wouldn't (or couldn't) recognize earlier.
 There is a surprise ending -- you'll need to watch the end credits to see that surprise.
 (Asians often do that in their movies and television dramas).

 I actually ended up liking this drama much better than other longer K-dramas that are more well known.
 Really, try some short K-dramas sometime, most are extremely enjoyable.
-I also liked the music score on this show; one song is by Sung Si Kyung called Two People (thanks, Fritz!), and I really love it.
+I also liked the music score on this show; one song is by Sung Si Kyung (above) called Two People, and I really love it.
 It's so quietly beautiful.
-The link shows Si Kyung singing the song as identical "twins", but both images are him, digitally merged.
+The video shows Si Kyung singing the song as identical "twins", but both images are him, digitally merged.
 How cool is that?

-You can watch both episodes for free on YouTube.
+You can watch both episodes of this drama for free on YouTube.
 Enjoy!

 RETURN TO KOREAN DRAMA REVIEWS